-ACP Re is a Bermuda reinsurer that is a subsidiary of the Karfunkel Trust.
-ACP Re is a reinsurer under the Personal Lines Quota Share pursuant to which we have historically ceded 50% of our P&C gross premium written and related losses (excluding premium ceded to state-run reinsurance facilities) to our quota share reinsurers.
-ACP Re currently receives 15% of the ceded premium and assumes 15% of the related losses under this agreement solely with respect to policies in effect as of July 31, 2013.
-We also provide management services to ACP Re pursuant to a services agreement we entered into effective November 1, 2012, and owe \$18.7 million under an amended and restated note for that amount we issued to ACP Re effective February 20, 2013.
-In addition, we have entered into a stock and asset purchase agreement with ACP Re pursuant to which we agreed to acquire the renewal rights and assets of the personal lines insurance operations of Tower Group International, Ltd., following ACP Re's acquisition of Tower.
+ACP Re is a Bermuda reinsurer that is a subsidiary of the Karfunkel GRAT.
+ACP Re was a reinsurer under the Personal Lines Quota Share pursuant to which we historically ceded 50% of our P&C gross premium written and related losses (excluding premium ceded to state-run reinsurance facilities) to our quota share reinsurers.
+ACP Re received 15% of the ceded premium and assumed 15% of the related losses under this agreement solely with respect to policies in effect as of July 31, 2013.
+We also provide management services to ACP Re pursuant to a services agreement we entered into effective November 1, 2012.
+In addition, we acquired the renewal rights of the personal lines insurance operations of Tower Group International, Ltd., following ACP Re's acquisition of Tower.
+As part of the Tower Transaction, we and AmTrust provided ACP Re with financing in an aggregate amount of up to \$250 million (\$125 million each).
+In addition, as part of the Tower Transaction, we and AmTrust issued a \$250 million aggregate stop loss reinsurance agreement to Tower pursuant to which we each, as reinsurers, provide, severally, \$125 million of stop loss coverage.
+This stop loss coverage indemnifies Tower to the extent Tower's ultimate paid net losses on insurance policies covered thereunder exceed its reserves as of the consummation of the Tower Transaction, up to the liability limit (\$125 million for each of us and AmTrust).
+ACP Re entered into a retrocession agreement with us and AmTrust pursuant to which ACP Re will reimburse any payments that we or AmTrust make to Tower under the stop loss reinsurance agreement.
 Conflicts of interest could arise with respect to any of the contractual arrangements between us and ACP Re, as well as business opportunities that could be advantageous to ACP Re, on the one hand, and disadvantageous to us or our subsidiaries, on the other hand.